 My love for Turkish cuisine is deep and old, as I moved to Istanbul years ago before I came to the US.
 We have some lovely Turkish recipes on the blog such as Turkish simit, Lahmacun (Turkish pizza), creamy cucumber salat with yo and Turkish white bean salad which are all very tasty and a great way to introduce a new cuisine to your family.
 This classic Turkish recipe called cacik is a favorite that I cannot wait to share with you!

 Cacik, pronounced ja-jik is a Turkish yogurt and cucumber dish that's very common in almost all regions in Turkey.
 It's a simple dish that you often see in restaurants, especially self-service ones called Lokanta.
 There are similar dishes in the area such as Greek tzatziki and Persian mast-o khiar however each recipe has its own twists and uniqueness.
-Cacik is very similar to the Greek yogurt sauce, tzatziki and we're going to take a look at the differences between these two.

 Yogurt In Turkish Cuisine